What is Strategic Engineering?

 This book is a response to that observation.
 It is not a technical manual, a financial textbook, or a policy treatise — though it draws on all three.
 It is an argument that infrastructure strategy is a discipline in its own right, demanding the integration of physical, financial, and governance thinking in ways that none of the contributing professions currently requires of its practitioners.

 → This gap is not the fault of individuals.
 It reflects the structure of professional education, which remains siloed long after the challenges of infrastructure management have ceased to be.The book grew out of a frustration and an ambition.
-The frustration: that the frameworks needed for genuinely strategic infrastructure management are well-developed in their respective disciplines and routinely ignored in practice — because the professionals responsible haven’t been equipped to use them.
-The ambition: to write the book that bridges the disciplines, rigorous enough to be analytically useful and accessible enough to be read by practitioners as well as students.
+The frustration: that the frameworks needed for genuinely strategic infrastructure management exist, are well-developed in their respective disciplines, and are routinely ignored in practice because the professionals responsible for infrastructure decisions have not been equipped to use them.
+The ambition: to write the book that bridges the disciplines — rigorous enough to be analytically useful and accessible enough to be read by practitioners as well as students.

 A reader who finishes this book and feels that they already knew everything in it has either an unusually broad professional formation — or is not reading it carefully enough.Preface — Strategic Engineering

 The book supports three delivery formats: a six-week executive short course, a twelve-week university semester course, and a self-paced professional development programme.
-Each chapter opens with six learning objectives and closes with discussion questions and a case study chosen for analytical richness — not simplicity.
+Each chapter includes a facilitator’s guide with session design, discussion questions, and cross-audience facilitation notes.
+Case studies — one per chapter — are chosen for analytical richness rather than simplicity: most involve genuine complexity, contested decisions, and mixed outcomes.

 Why this book matters now

-The investment challenge of a generation — and the three arguments that structure the book’s response
+The infrastructure investment challenge — and the three arguments that structure the book’s response

 The world is in the middle of the largest infrastructure investment transition in human history.
 The energy system must be decarbonised.
 The transport system must be transformed.
 The built environment must be adapted to a changing climate.
 Billions of people in the Global South still lack access to clean water, reliable electricity, and all-season roads.
-Meanwhile, in the developed world, the infrastructure built during the post-war boom of the 1950s, 1960s, and 1970s is approaching or has exceeded its design life.
+Meanwhile, the infrastructure built during the post-war investment boom of the 1950s, 1960s, and 1970s is approaching or has exceeded its design life.

 These are not abstract policy problems.
-They are the challenges that infrastructure professionals will spend their careers addressing — and for which the current structure of professional education and practice is inadequate, not because the individual disciplines are weak, but because the challenges are inherently cross-disciplinary.
+They are the challenges that infrastructure professionals will spend their careers addressing.
+And they are challenges for which the current structure of professional education and practice is inadequate — not because the individual disciplines are weak, but because the challenges are inherently cross-disciplinary, and the professionals being produced are not.

-Infrastructure strategy requires integration that professional education does not provide
+Infrastructure strategy requires integration that professional education does not currently provide

-Lifecycle thinking, investment appraisal, risk management, resilience design, regulatory economics, procurement strategy, and sustainability are each well-developed within their home disciplines.
-What is missing is a structured integration — a framework for understanding how these tools relate, when each is most useful, and how to deploy them in combination on real problems.
+The frameworks for lifecycle thinking, investment appraisal, risk management, resilience design, regulatory economics, procurement strategy, and sustainability are each well-developed within their home disciplines.
+What is missing is a structured integration — a framework for understanding how these tools relate to each other, when each is most useful, and how to deploy them in combination on real infrastructure problems.
+This book provides that integration.

-The most consequential failures were governance failures, not technical ones
+The most consequential infrastructure failures were governance failures, not technical ones

 The deterioration that brought the I-40 bridge to crisis was visible in inspection data for years.
-The fragility that made Puerto Rico’s grid catastrophic was documented in credit ratings long before Maria struck.
-HS2’s cost growth was predicted by reference class forecasting at the outset.
-All were produced by governance systems that failed to translate available evidence into appropriate action.
+The financial fragility that made Puerto Rico’s grid catastrophically vulnerable was documented in credit ratings long before Hurricane Maria struck.
+The cost escalation at HS2 was predicted by reference class forecasting at the project’s outset.
+None of these outcomes was technically inevitable.
+All were produced by governance systems that did not translate available evidence into appropriate action.

 The sustainability imperative is reshaping every aspect of infrastructure strategy

 Climate risk is a physical asset management issue.
-Decarbonisation is a procurement issue.
+Decarbonisation is a procurement and materials specification issue.
 Green finance is a capital structure issue.
 ESG disclosure is a governance issue.
-Environmental, social, and governance dimensions are not supplementary — they are integral to the core analysis.
+The environmental, social, and governance dimensions of infrastructure investment are not supplementary considerations — they are integral to the core analysis.
 Professionals who have not integrated sustainability into their toolkit are operating with an incomplete picture.

-Before the frameworks, the Introduction identifies four recurring failure modes — and the governance mechanisms that counteract each.
+Before the frameworks, the Introduction identifies the four recurring failure modes in infrastructure decision-making — and the governance mechanisms that counteract each.

 Maintenance deferred to fund new build.
 Lifecycle cost ignored in procurement.
-Every investment decision optimised on capital cost alone.
+Every investment decision made on capital cost alone.

-→ Antidote: whole-life cost appraisal; maintenance ring-fencingEngineering, finance, and policy teams optimising their own objectives in isolation.
-Handovers that destroy institutional knowledge.
-Disciplines that cannot speak to each other.
+→ Antidote: mandatory whole-life cost appraisal; maintenance ring-fencingEngineering, finance, and policy teams optimising their own objectives in isolation.
+Handovers that lose institutional knowledge.
+Disciplines unable to speak to each other.

-→ Antidote: cross-disciplinary governance; ISO 55001 AM systemCost estimates too low.
-Demand forecasts too high.
+→ Antidote: cross-disciplinary governance; ISO 55001 integrated AM systemCost estimates that consistently prove too low.
+Demand forecasts consistently too high.
 Schedule timelines structurally unachievable from day one of any programme.

 → Antidote: reference class forecasting; independent cost review; gateway reviewsProgramme declared a success at practical completion.
 No benefits realisation monitoring.
-The feedback loop that would improve future appraisals is never closed.
+Business case benefits never verified at outturn.
+The feedback loop never closes.

-Whole-life cost model; externalities; NPV, IRR, BCR; sensitivity and scenario analysis; real options; seven financing models; RAB mechanics; green and sustainable finance.
+Whole-life cost model; externalities; social cost of carbon; NPV, IRR, BCR; sensitivity and scenario analysis; real options; seven financing models; RAB mechanics; green finance.

-Eight contract models; NEC Options A–F; project alliancing; Earned Value Management; IPA Gateway Reviews; five governance failure modes; benefits realisation.
+Eight contract models; five-question procurement framework; NEC Options A–F; project alliancing; Earned Value Management; IPA Gateway Reviews; five governance failure modes; benefits realisation.

 Snowy 2.0 · HS2

-Digital twin maturity; six AI/ML applications; data governance; cybersecurity; ESG three pillars; six net zero levers; physical climate risk; adaptive planning; $15T global investment gap.
+Digital twin maturity; six AI/ML applications; data governance; cybersecurity; three ESG pillars; six net zero levers; physical climate risk; six reporting frameworks; adaptive planning; $15T global investment gap.

 The Strategic Infrastructure Mindset